 If there are common directors, officers and employees between the fundraising counsel and the charitable organization for which services are being provided a copy of the contract will need to be filed.
 Otherwise, there is no requirement that a copy of the contract be submitted unless specifically requested by the Attorney General's Office.

-Fundraising counsels for charitable purposes are required to file a notice of intent to solicit for charitable purposes, not less than 10 working days before the start of each solicitation campaign, event or service.
+Fundraising counsels for charitable purposes are required to file a Notice of Intent to Provide Services Related to Charitable Solicitation, not less than 10 working days before the start of each solicitation campaign, event or service.
 For campaigns to solicit aid for victims of emergency hardship or disasters, the notice must be filed not later than at the start of solicitation.
+See Form CT-11CF, Notice of Intent to Provide Services Related to Charitable Solicitation, available for download on this webpage.

 [See Government Code, section 12599.1, subdivision (e)]